-While many companies still struggle with the meaning and essence of a microservices architecture, there are increasingly more and more examples of successful implementations.
+While many companies still struggle with the meaning and essence of a microservice architecture, the examples of successful implementations are increasing.
 Starting from scratch or migrating from a monolithic architecture, both have their own challenges and can be very time-consuming.
-Before starting your own journey, be ensured to evaluate if a microservices architecture is the right path for your company.
+Before starting your own journey, be ensured to evaluate if a microservice architecture is the right path for your company.
 If so, take your time to review some best practices and more here.

 Two ways of communication

 Microservices are all about separation of concerns and decoupling independent services.
 But how does communication between those services work?
-In a microservices architecture roughly two ways of communication between the microservices are distinguished:
+In a microservice architecture roughly two ways of communication between the microservices are distinguished: